rpedersen3/agent-explorer/apps/web/CLOUDFLARE_DASHBOARD_DEPLOY.md

    **Build command**:
    ```
-   pnpm install && pnpm build:sdks && NODE_ENV=production pnpm --filter agent-explorer-web build
+   cd ../.. && pnpm install && pnpm build:sdks && NODE_ENV=production pnpm --filter agent-explorer-web build
    ```
-   > **Note**: For monorepo projects, Cloudflare runs this from the repo root.
+   > **Note**: Since root directory is set to `apps/web`, we need to `cd ../..` to get to the repo root to run monorepo commands.
 The SDKs need to be built first, then the web app.

-   **Build output directory**: `.next` ⭐ (Next.js default build output)
+   **Build output directory**: `.next` ⭐ (Relative to the root directory, so this is `apps/web/.next`)

    **Node.js version**: `18` or `20`